When I decided to travel to Sicily

 It was a new feature that Uber had introduced, the ability to tip a driver, but one that I was very grateful for, for the frugal incentive seemed to instil new gusto into my driver.
 It’s what makes travelling great, doing things on the spur of a moment, slightly hungover, and with little confidence as to where you are headed next.
 We ducked and dodged through traffic as I looked up what terminal I was supposed to be at.

 , which motivated me even more to catch my flight.
-Of course, it would’ve been different had I stayed in bed, but now that I was up and on the way to the airport it seemed imperative that I catch my flight and not waste a good sleep-in.
+But now that I was up and on the way to the airport it seemed imperative that I catch my flight and not waste a good sleep-in.

 When I arrived at the airport, my tee-shirt had beer stains on it and my shoes smelt something of tar, cigarettes and excrement, I ran to the security area and lined up behind the X- Ray machines.
 Where was my divine intervention, my Deus-Ex Machina, would someone not stop the plane on the runway, did they not know I was here - no special treatment for me?

 The airport officer informed me when I urged him that I was late that all passengers should arrive an hour early to be on time.
 I rolled my eyes and stared at the woman in front of me, she had at least seven suitcases to be checked.
 For what seemed like an eternity the security checked her bags and I lamented the previous night’s drinking.

 I had my bags checked and ran forward through to the terminal where people were still lining up.
 I had time to wash my face and change my tee-shirt to something more suitable for flying, something not stained with low-grade moonshine and kebab juice.
 I smiled at myself in the mirror, had I sub-consciously planned this?